ysmood/use-node/README.md

 - Auto-cache the node binary.
 - Reports every side-effect it makes on the system, such as where the node is installed.

+## Installation

+Go to the [release page](https://github.com/ysmood/use-node/releases) to download the use-node binary to one of your PATH.

 ## How it works

 When you run the `use-node`.
 It first recognize the `engines` field in `package.json` and automatically download or use the best node version from cache.